Soft Blueberry Cookies with Lemon Glaze

 For the Cookie Dough

-- 1/2 tsp lemon zest
+- ½ teaspoon lemon zest

-- 1 egg, room temperature
+- 1 large egg, room temperature

-- 1 tsp pure vanilla extract
+- 1 teaspoon vanilla extract

-- 1/4 tsp baking powder
+- ¼ teaspoon baking powder

-- 1/4 tsp baking soda
+- ¼ teaspoon baking soda

-- 2 cups (240 gr) all-purpose flour
+- 2 cups (240 grams) all-purpose flour

 For the Lemon Glaze

-- 2 tsp lemon zest
+- 2 teaspoons lemon zest

 Instructions

-- Bake for 11-14 minutes until the bottoms look slightly browned (the edges and tops will not brown).
+- Bake for 11-14 minutes until the bottoms look slightly browned.
+The edges and tops will not brown.

 - Drizzle over the cooled cookies.
+The glaze will harden and set the longer they sit out.

 Notes